prominence-eosc/docs/quick-start.md

 # Quick start
 Here we demonstrate running all PROMINENCE components on a single node.
 Each service is run in a container.
 To keep things as simple as possible here we use host networking so everything can communicate using localhost.

+We will use Google Cloud Platform in this example.

 ## Setup and configuration
 Copy the repository containing the required example config files:
 ```